MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 US Only
 </pre>

-## Example 2 - Configure a call route with multiple PSTN Usages
+## Example 2 - Call route with multiple PSTN Usages

-The voice routing policy created previously only allows calls to phone numbers in the US and Canada--unless the Microsoft Calling Plan license is also assigned to the user.
+The voice routing policy created in Example 1 only allows calls to phone numbers in the US and Canada--unless the Microsoft Calling Plan license is also assigned to the user.

 In the example that follows, you can create the voice routing policy "No Restrictions."
-The policy reuses the PSTN Usage "US and Canada" created in the previous example, as well as the new PSTN Usage "International."
+The policy reuses the PSTN Usage "US and Canada" created in Example 1, as well as the new PSTN Usage "International."
 This routes all other calls to the SBCs sbc2.contoso.biz and sbc5.contoso.biz.

-The examples that are shown assign the US Only policy to user "Spencer Low," and No Restrictions to the user "John Woods."
+The examples that are shown assign the US Only policy to user Spencer Low, and the No Restrictions policy to the user John Woods so that routing occurs as follows:

-Spencer Low – Calls allowed only to US and Canadian numbers.
-When calling to the Redmond number range, the specific set of SBC must be used.
+- Spencer Low – US Only policy.
+Calls are allowed only to US and Canadian numbers.
+When calling to the Redmond number range, the specific set of SBCs must be used.
 Non-US numbers will not be routed unless the Calling Plan license is assigned to the user.

-John Woods – Calls allowed to any number.
-When calling to the Redmond number range, the specific set of SBC must be used.
-Non-US numbers will be routed via sbc2.contoso.biz and sbc5.contoso.biz.
+- John Woods – International policy.
+Calls are allowed to any number.
+When calling to the Redmond number range, the specific set of SBCs must be used.
+Non-US numbers will be routed using sbc2.contoso.biz and sbc5.contoso.biz.

 ![Shows voice routing policy assigned to user Spencer Low](media/ConfigDirectRouting-VoiceRoutingPolicyAssignedtoSpencerLow.png)

-For all other calls, if a user has both licenses (Microsoft Phone System and Microsoft Calling Plan), Automatic Route is used.
-If nothing matches the number patterns in the administrator-created online voice routes, route via Microsoft Calling Plan.
+For all other calls, if a user has both licenses (Microsoft Phone System and Microsoft Calling Plan), automatic route is used.
+If nothing matches the number patterns in the administrator-created online voice routes, then the call is routed using Microsoft Calling Plan.
 If the user has only Microsoft Phone System, the call is dropped because no matching rules are available.

 ![Shows voice routing policy assigned to user John Woods](media/ConfigDirectRouting-VoiceRoutingPolicyAssignedtoJohnWoods.png)